Egypt Passport Ranking

 Egypt Visa Free Countries

 It is considered to be on the lower end of Passport Rankings in the world.
-Egyptian passport holders have visa-free access and visas on arrival to only 51 destinations including Indonesia, Malaysia, Iran, and Kenya.
+Egyptian passport holders have visa-free access and visas on arrival to only 48 destinations including Indonesia, Malaysia, and Iran.

 Visa Requirements for Egyptian Passport Holders

 There are 181 destinations for which an Egyptian passport holder requires to obtain a visa prior to traveling.
 This high visa requirement results in a low mobility score.
 For major destinations such as the USA and the European Union, Egyptians require to apply for a visa in advance.
 Visa applicants need to present documents such as proof of funds and a return flight ticket.